EMIPws/emipws.github.io/pages/workshop/emip-2023-call-for-papers.md

 Additionally, EMIP will feature work-in-progress papers with up to 4 pages (single column, plus references).
 These will be reviewed lightly, but not published in the proceedings.

 Submissions must be written in English and should be submitted through Precision Conference System (PCS).
-Link and formatting instructions will be provided soon.
+To submit a paper, please visit: [https://new.precisionconference.com/user/login?society=etra](https://new.precisionconference.com/user/login?society=etra), select “Society: ETRA, Conference: ETRA2023, Track: ETRA 2023 – EMIP”.
+Your submission should be prepared following the [ETRA paper template instructions](http://etra.acm.org/2023/submissionprocess.html).
+Please use the ACM article template for all submissions with the `manuscript,review,anonymous` style.

+Each submission will be reviewed by three members of the program committee.
+All accepted papers will be published in ETRA’s short paper proceedings in the ACM Digital Library.
+If a submission is accepted, at least one author of the paper is required to attend the workshop and (virtually) present the paper.

 Follow us on [Twitter](https://twitter.com/emipws) or [Facebook](https://www.facebook.com/emipws/) for news and updates.